Learn-NEAR/NCD--reading-library/README.md

     near login

-Step 3: Build and make a smart contract development deploy
+Step 3: Build and make a smart contract development deploy(Need update)
 --------------------------------

 Build the NEAR library smart contract code and deploy the local development server: `yarn build:release` (see `package.json` for a full list of `scripts` you can run with `yarn`).
 This script return to you a provisional smart contract deployed (save it to use later).
 You can also follow the instructions on the folder *scripts*.